Vacuum solutions in the Einstein-Aether Theory: Analysis of the energy conditions

-Note that we must choose $\beta\leq 0$ in order to ensure a non-negative energy density, since $\beta\geq-2$, that is, the parameter $\beta$ should be restricted to the interval $-2 <\beta\leq 0$.
+2em Note that we must choose $\beta\leq 0$ in order to ensure a non-negative energy density, since $\beta\geq-2$, that is, the parameter $\beta$ should be restricted to the interval $-2 <\beta\leq 0$.
 Let us analyze the results for each of the values chosen for $ k $.

-In the case $k=-1$ it is easy to see that the energy conditions are satisfied except the latter, which means that the aether plays a role equivalent to a dark energy fluid in the GR theory \cite{Chan}.
+2em In the case $k=-1$ it is easy to see that the energy conditions are satisfied except the latter, which means that the aether plays a role equivalent to a dark energy fluid in the GR theory {in the sense that $p_{aether}$ is sufficiently negative in order to violate the strong energy condition, although $p_{aether}\ne -\rho_{aether}$} \cite{Chan}. {Thus, we have the matter fluid with $p=-\rho_0$ and the aether component acting as a dark energy fluid.}

-In a similar but not identical way, for $k=0$, we have only the last energy condition violated and we can interpret the aether's component as a dark energy fluid playing an analogous role placed by the positive cosmological constant in GR theory, since $p_{aether}=-\rho_{aether}$, with $\rho_{aether}=constant$, as can be seen above.
+2em In a similar but not identical way, for $k=0$, we have only the last energy condition violated and we can interpret the aether's component as a dark energy fluid playing an analogous role placed by the positive cosmological constant in GR theory, since $p_{aether}=-\rho_{aether}$, with $\rho_{aether}=constant$, as can be seen above. {Then, we have the matter fluid with $p=-\rho_0$ and the aether component acting as a dark energy fluid similarly to an "aether cosmological constant" ($\Lambda_{aether}$), since $p_{aether}=-\rho_{aether}$.}

-On the other hand, for $ k = 1 $, in addition to the last energy condition, the former is also violated, implying that aether behaves equivalently to an phanton fluid in the GR theory \cite{Chan}.
+2em On the other hand, for $ k = 1 $, in addition to the last energy condition, the former is also violated, implying that aether behaves equivalently to an phantom fluid in the GR theory \cite{Chan}. {Again, we have the matter fluid with $p=-\rho_0$ but the aether component acting as a phantom energy fluid, since it violates both strong and null energy conditions.}

-Accordingly, we can concludes that, for the model described here, the aether's component reinforces the accelerated behavior of the fluid.
+2em Accordingly, we can concludes that, for the model described here, the aether's component reinforces the accelerated behavior of the fluid.